bdelbosc/b10bpoc/README.md

 # Goal

-  Deploy minimum and tuned Nuxeo/MongoDB archi to support best throughput per simulation.
+  Deploy minimum and tuned nodes for each benchmark step.

-  For instance injecting
+  The steps are:
+  - mass import
+  - elasticsearch indexing
+  - gatling simulation

 # Choices

 ## AWS instance

   Use AWS ec2 instance with ephemeral storage instance, because SSD is faster than EBS

   The instance type must be choose in :

   - c3.*
-  - i2.*
-  - d2.*
+  - m3.*

+## Binaries

+  The attached file per document is a null file so we don't need binary storage.

-# Simulations
+# Steps

 ## Import

-  Here we use only 2 servers a Nuxeo and a MongoDB server.
-  ES Indexing and audit is disabled, the repository use a /dev/null binary store
+  ES Indexing and audit is disabled.
+Only Nuxeo and Mongo nodes are running.

 ## ES Indexation

-  Add an ES cluster and index repository content.
+  Add an ES cluster, add a Redis server for the workmanager, reconfigure Nuxeo to use it

 ## Gatling simulations

-  Run default gatling simulation on top of the imported content.
+  Add a Gatling node to deploy and run Gatling simulation over the imported content.

 # Tuning